Phase transitions for a planar quadratic contact process: Proof of Theorem

-The collection of bad boxes at time $n$ will be contained in the vacant region of the comparison process.
-Let $\tilde{A}_n$ be the bad region (the collection of all bad boxes) of the contact process on $\mathbb{Z}^2/L$ at time $n$.
+The collection of low density boxes at time $n$ will be contained in the vacant region of the comparison process.
+Let $\tilde{A}_n$ be the collection of all low density boxes of the contact process on $\mathbb{Z}^2/L$ at time $n$.
 The process initially has all sites occupied, so that $\tilde{A}_0 = \varnothing$.